 "In less than a century, tree density has decreased from 100 to 30 trees per hectare."

 Morocco's Tree of Life in Decline, World Agroforestry

-In Kenya, we are developing a cultural arboretum that will demonstrate and preserve the traditional medicinal use and cultural meaning of the indigenous trees being planted.
-The teams here are also planting trees at local schools, with students involved in learning about the trees and then caring for them as an ongoing activity.
+In Kenya, we will develop a cultural arboretum at the Maasai Mara Sustainability Center that will demonstrate and preserve the traditional medicinal use and cultural meaning of the indigenous trees being planted.
+The teams here are also planting trees at local schools, with students involved in learning about the trees and caring for them as an ongoing activity.